 So then when you share this with your client, you can discuss with him specific things.
 Such as “Do you like how this typoghraphy is working on this book?”
 “How do you feel about engraving it into a piece of wood?”

 Dont place random images because they just look nice, try to find nice images that tell the story that you want to tell.

-I sometimes try to tell stories in my moodboards, or organise them in such a way that they tell a story, maybe I will use landscapes or more abstract things on the left then towards the center introduce my characters and towards the right have some images that have a conclusion.
+I tell stories in my moodboards and organise them in such a way that they contain a narrative, maybe I will use landscapes or more abstract things in the left then towards the center introduce my characters and towards the right have some images that have a conclusion.

 The idea here is that the client can read through and get your point.

 This is a very subtle but key element when designing your moodboards.
 One very common misuse of this basic resource is just collecting images that look nice, pass them over and expect that the client or even other designers, get what you want.